jpylvanainen/Image_analysis_course_24/README.md

 [Link to course poster](https://github.com/jpylvanainen/Image_analysis_course_24/blob/main/course_poster/course%20poster-01.png)

+## Pre-course material
+To prepare for the course we recommend going through materials for [edX course Image Processing and Analysis for Life Scientists](https://learning.edx.org/course/course-v1:EPFLx+IPA4LSx+3T2018/home).
+Free but requires login.

 ## Speakers

 Helena Jambor, University of Applied Sciences of the Grisons, Switzerland <br /> **"How to not lie with charts - better data visualisations for life sciences"**